ToshioCP/Gtk4-tutorial/gfm/sec24.md

 It returns TRUE and sets the argument `value` to point the value, if the variable has been found.
 Otherwise it returns FALSE.
 - `stack_replace` replaces the value of the variable in the stack.
-If it successes, it returns TRUE.
+If it succeeds, it returns TRUE.
 Otherwise returns FALSE.
 - `stack_return` throws away the latest parameters.
 The stack pointer goes back to the point before the latest procedure call so that it points to parameters of the previous called procedure.